Healthdirect Free Australian health advice you can count on.

 How is tapeworm infection diagnosed?

-Your doctor will ask for a stool sample and perhaps a blood test to confirm that you have tapeworms and what kind of tapeworm you have.
+Your doctor will ask for a stool (poo) sample and a blood test to confirm whether you have tapeworm.
+They will also check what kind of tapeworm you have.

 How is tapeworm infection treated?